 So, fellow Poggiorealisi, it is for this reason that we of the Poggioreale in America group created our Facebook page in February 2018, and this website in 2020.
 We have collected a variety of historical information for you to properly begin your quest for information.
 We hope to give your learning journey a great start, right here on these web pages!
 Read about Poggioreale ancient and modern, pre-earthquake and post-earthquake.
 Get to know “home” with us.
 Your heart will be ﬁlled with the loving discovery of your roots in Sicily.

 In summary, we hope to introduce present generations to Poggioreale old, new, and current.
 In the tradition of peoples before us, we want to pass our precious history and information on to you, our family, friends, and offspring.
 Poggioreale’s old town is slowing crumbling due to age and circumstances beyond our control yet it still stands for all to see.
 We ﬁrst and second generation Poggiorealesi are growing old as well, yet at the same time we are breathing new life into our native home by telling our stories, and it’s time we help YOU get to know our mutual “home.”

 Co-Founder, Poggioreale in America

 Editor's Note: Tina's maternal great grandparents, Nicolo Spina and Agnese Piccione, moved to Poggioreale and were married in 1886.
 There they had four children, her great uncle Guiseppe and great aunts Rosa, Rosaria and Girolama.
-Her maternal grandfather, Salvatore Todaro, was also born in Poggioreale as were two of her uncles, Antonino Todaro and Nicholas Todaro.
+Her maternal grandfather, Salvatore Todaro, was also born in Poggioreale from an early Poggiorealesi family name, as were two of her uncles, Antonino Todaro and Nicolino Todaro.
 Except for her great grandmother who died in Sicily, they all moved to America, mostly in the Chicago area where they are buried.